dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ObjectDetection-Onnx/README.md

 After the model is configured, we need to save the model, load the saved model, create a `PredictionEngine`, and then pass the image to the engine to detect objects using the model.
 This is one place that the **Web** app and the **WPF** app differ slightly.

-The **Web** app uses a `PredicitonEnginePool` to efficiently manage and provide the service with a `PredictionEngine` to use to make predictions.
+The **Web** app uses a `PredictionEnginePool` to efficiently manage and provide the service with a `PredictionEngine` to use to make predictions.
+Internally, it is optimized so the object dependencies are cached and shared across Http requests with minimum overhead when creating those objects

 ```csharp
 public ObjectDetectionService(PredictionEnginePool<ImageInputData, ImageObjectPrediction> predictionEngine)